M-ZubairAhmed/M-ZubairAhmed/src/posts/fixing-sequelize-js-very-common-warning/index.md

 path : "/blog/fixing-sequelize-js-very-common-warning"
 date : "2019-2-12"
-title : "Fixing a very common warning of Sequelize.js" tage : ['squelizejs','javascript','code clean up'] excerpt : "We had this constant squelize error showing up in our development logs stating String based operators are now deprecated.
+title : "Fixing a very common warning of Sequelize.js" tags : ['squelizejs','javascript','code clean up'] excerpt : "We had this constant squelize error showing up in our development logs stating String based operators are now deprecated.
 It was time to fix this."
 ---